Business as usual for EU banks in 'open' London, says Bank of England

 "The shift has corresponded to a proportion of the revenues and assets of UK-based investment banks moving to their EU entities," the BoE said.

+David Bailey said he was confident that cooperation between the European Central Bank, which supervises top euro zone banks, and the BoE would "continue to develop and deepen".

-The BoE said it wants to make sure that foreign banks in London have adequate safeguards and controls on how they book stock, bond and derivatives transactions.
+The BoE said it wanted to make sure that in return for "responsible openness" to foreign banks in London, they must have adequate safeguards and controls on how they book stock, bond and derivatives transactions.

 "The PRA remains open to highly integrated global booking arrangements, provided that they are effectively controlled and the PRA has sufficient visibility of the group risks," the BoE said.

-There are 66 banks from the EU seeking permission to operate as a branch in Britain, leading to a significant increase in the proportion of UK banking assets that will be represented by branches, the BoE said.
+There were 66 banks from the EU seeking permission to operate as a branch in Britain, leading to a significant increase in the proportion of UK banking assets that would be represented by branches, the BoE said.

 ((huw.jones@thomsonreuters.com; +44 207 542 3326; Reuters Messaging: huw.jones.thomsonreuters.com@reuters.net))